 Ingredient notes and substitutions

-The recipe uses simple ingredients, but please see the recipe card below for a full list of ingredients and the exact measurements.
+A Buddha bowl usually includes a grain, vegetables, plant-based protein, and a flavorful sauce.
+This version uses rice, salsa-simmered chickpeas, fresh vegetables, and tahini lime dressing.
+The recipe uses simple ingredients, but please see the recipe card below for the full list and exact measurements.

 Chickpeas - The recipe calls for two cans of chickpeas for convenience, but about three cups of cooked chickpeas can be used if you're not using the canned variety.
 For another recipe with chickpeas, try tomato chickpea stew with spinach.

-Chunky salsa - We use store-bought chunky salsa to season and flavor the chickpeas.
+Chunky salsa - Salsa adds flavor to the chickpeas without needing a long list of ingredients.
+We use store-bought mild chunky salsa to season and flavor the chickpeas.
 I haven't tried it with a fresh pico de Gallo or a thin salsa, so I can't say for sure how well they would work.
 Pico de Gallo should work fine, but a thin salsa might make the chickpeas more saucy.

-Red bell pepper - The red bell pepper can be enjoyed raw instead of cooked, or substituted with any vegetable that sounds good and is in season.
-Instead of cooked red bell peppers, try fresh sliced cherry tomatoes or fresh chopped broccoli.
+Red bell pepper - The red bell pepper can be enjoyed raw instead of cooked.
+For a substitution, try sliced cherry tomatoes, chopped broccoli, or any vegetable that sounds good and is in season.

-Frozen roasted corn - We love the flavor of roasted corn, but feel free to substitute with regular frozen sweet corn, canned corn, or fresh off the cob when it's in season.
-The frozen corn just needs to be thawed.
+Frozen roasted corn - Corn adds a little sweetness and texture.
+We love the flavor of frozen roasted corn, but feel free to substitute with regular frozen sweet corn, canned corn, or corn fresh off the cob when it's in season.

 English cucumber - We enjoy English cucumbers; they don't have to be peeled, and the seeds are small.
-They can be substituted with any veggie that you enjoy and would pair well with salsa-flavored chickpeas and lime tahini sauce.
+If you prefer, substitute them with chopped tomatoes, fresh chopped broccoli, thinly sliced radishes, or more red bell pepper.

 Tips

-- If you prefer, the corn and the red bell pepper don't need to be cooked.
-Instead, thaw the corn and add sliced raw red bell pepper to the chickpea bowl.
+- If you prefer, the corn and red bell pepper don't need to be cooked.
+Instead, thaw the corn and add raw sliced red bell pepper to the chickpea veggie bowl.

 How to make a chickpea Buddha bowl